DigitalHarborFoundation/pi-portal-v1/src/lessons/css-page-layout.md

 ---
-slug: '/css-page-layout-part-1'
+slug: '/css-page-layout'
-title: 'CSS for Page Layout: Part 1'
+title: 'CSS for Page Layout'
 ---

 ## Objectives and Overview